-Caroline Dinenage is the Conservative Member of Parliament for Gosport, Stubbington, Lee-on-the-Solent and Hill Head.
+Caroline Dinenage is the Conservative Parliamentary Candidate for Gosport, Stubbington, Lee-on-the-Solent and Hill Head.
 She was elected in May 2010 with a majority of 14,413 votes.
 She was re-elected in 2015 with an increased majority of 17,098 votes.
 She was re-elected in 2017 with a further increased majority of 17,211 votes.

 Prior to her election, Caroline ran a successful local business and served as an effective member of Winchester Council.
 After contesting the Portsmouth South seat in 2005, she was selected in one of only two all-postal ballot Open Primary selection process to be the Conservative candidate for Gosport.